Survivorship: During and After Treatment

 • Restructuring a job

-• Offering part-time or modified work schedules, such as permission to work from home if possible.
+• Offering part-time or modified work schedules, like permission to work from home if possible.

-• Reassigning an employee to a vacant position or assigning the employee different tasks if the employee is no longer able to do their current job.
+• Reassigning an employee to a vacant position or different tasks if they can no longer do the job.

 • Adjusting or modifying tests, training materials, or policies